 I need information about...

-Many people take medications and avoid their triggers to control their allergies.
+Many people take medicines and avoid their triggers to control their allergies.
 Allergy shots are another type of treatment that can provide long-term relief of allergy symptoms.
 Allergy shots are a type of treatment for allergies.
 The goal of the treatment is to make your body less sensitive to allergens.
-These are the substances that cause your allergies.
-You will have allergy testing to determine your allergens before having allergy shots.
+Allergens are the substances that cause your allergies.
+You will have allergy testing to figure out what your allergens are before having allergy shots.